 10. The MA PDU Session Establishment is completed, as described in TS 23.502 [4].

-After the PDU Session establishment, in case MPQUIC steering functionality is to be used for a specific traffic flow according to the ATSSS rules, the UE selects a proxy protocol based on the application type (e.g. raw Ethernet frame without IP packet payload, Ethernet frame with IP/UDP/TCP packet payload) and the supported proxy methods.
-In case multiple proxy methods are supported for a specific traffic flow (e.g. for an Ethernet with UDP payload, if connect-ethernet, connect-ip, and connect-udp are supported for the MA PDU Session) the UE selection of proxy method is UE implementation specific.
+After the PDU Session establishment, in case MPQUIC steering functionality is to be used for a specific traffic flow according to the ATSSS rules, the UE selects a proxy protocol based on the application type (e.g. raw Ethernet frame without IP packet payload, Ethernet frame with IP packet payload) and the supported proxy methods.
+In case multiple proxy methods are supported for a specific traffic flow (e.g. for an Ethernet with IP payload, if connect-ethernet and connect-ip are supported for the MA PDU Session) the UE selection of proxy method is UE implementation specific.